How to use enumerate() in Python

 Modifying the iterable while using enumerate()

-Modifying a list while you're iterating over it with enumerate() is a classic pitfall.
-When you remove an item, the list gets shorter, throwing off the index count and causing the loop to skip the next element.
-See what happens below.
+It’s a classic mistake to modify a list while looping over it with enumerate().
+When you remove an item, the list gets shorter, which throws off the subsequent indices and causes the loop to skip elements.
+The code below shows this bug in action.

 items = ['item1', 'remove_me', 'item2', 'remove_me', 'item3']